 - In case of liquidation of the companyLiquidation Of The CompanyLiquidation is the process of winding up a business or a segment of the business by selling off its assets.
 The amount realized by this is used to pay off the creditors and all other liabilities of the business in a specific order., shareholders with preferred shares are entitled to be paid from company assets first.

 - All this feature of the preferred dividend gives it the preferential treatment with respect to other types of dividends.

-- The above features highlight some of the common features contained in the most of the preferred shares.
+- The above features highlight some of the common features contained in most of the preferred shares.
 In the corporate world, there are various types of preference shares.

-- Now, let’s looks at the different types of preference shares that are issued by the company to raise capital in the primary and secondary market.
+- Now, let’s looks at the different types of preference shares that are issuedShares That Are IssuedShares Issued refers to the number of shares distributed by a company to its shareholders, who range from the general public and insiders to institutional investors.
+They are recorded as owner's equity on the Company's balance sheet. by the company to raise capital in the primary and secondary markets.

-Preferred Dividend Formula Calculator
+Preferred Dividend Calculator

-You can use the following Preferred Dividend Ratio Calculator
+You can use the following Calculator

 |Preferred Dividends Formula =||Par Value x Rate of Dividend x Number of Preferred Stocks|

 Preferred Dividend Calculation in Excel (with Excel Template)